tanjieling0/tp/docs/UserGuide.md

 ## Locating persons by name: `find`

 Finds persons whose information matches any of the specified parameters.
 You can find persons by names, phone numbers, tags, roles, and remarks.
-You can also stack multiple `find`s to narrow down your search.
+To search via different fields, you can stack multiple `find`-type commands to narrow down your search.

 Format: `find [n/NAME]... [t/TAG]... [p/PHONE_NUMBER]... [role/ROLE]... [r/REMARK]...`

+* Only one type of field is allowed for each `find` command.
+* Multiple parameters of the same field can be provided, showing persons who match any of the field in that command, e.g. `find n/alex n/david` will show all persons with either `alex` or `david` in their names.
+* `list` is required to remove the stacked filters.
-* The search is case-insensitive. e.g. `hans` will match `Hans`.
+* Searches are case-insensitive, e.g. `hans` will match `Hans`.
-* Partial matches are allowed for names e.g. `Ha` will match `Hans`.
+* Partial matches are allowed for names, e.g. `Ha` will match `Hans`.
-* For all other fields, only exact matches are allowed, e.g. `83647382` or `8364` will not match `83641001`.
-* Find by remark requires full word match that is contained in the remark sentence, and require all words given to be contained in the remark sentence, e.g. `find r/marketing` will match `r/marketing IC`, `find r/has dog` will match `r/he has a dog`, `find r/has cute dog` will not match ` r/he has a dog`.
+* Find by remark requires full word match that is contained in the remark sentence, e.g. `find r/marketing` will match `r/marketing IC`, `find r/has dog` will match `r/he has a dog`, `find r/market` will **not** match `r/marketing`.
+* Find by remark requires all words given to be contained in the remark sentence, e.g. `find r/has cute dog` will **not** match ` r/he has a dog`.
 * Find by remark allows unordered search, e.g. `find r/dog has` will match `r/he has a dog`.
 * `find r/` will search for contacts with an empty remark.
-* `list` is required to remove the stacked filters.
-* Only one type of field is allowed for each `find` command.
-* Multiple parameters of the same field can be provided, showing persons who match any of the field in that command, e.g. `find n/alex n/david` will show all persons with either `alex` or `david` in their names.
+* For phone numbers, tags and role, only exact matches are allowed, e.g. `83647382` or `8364` will not match `83641001`, `find t/fri` will not match contacts with tag `friends`, `find role/clie` will not match contacts with role `client`.

 Find by name example:
 * `find n/John` returns `john` and `John Doe`.